Kristaba/screenful/README.md

 Known BUGS
 =========

-* when device is disconnected always default disconnect action is called

 TODO
 ====

-* setup proper screen organization on awesome boot
 * support more then one card
 * support conditional configuration based on connected devices/outputs and id's